centreon/centreon-broker/doc/dev/mapping.rst

                                                                                               (BBDO 1.2.0).
 last_state_change            time             The time of the last state change of the KPI.
 Since 2.8.0
                                                                                               (BBDO 1.2.0).
+last_impact                  real             The last impact of the KPI.
+Since 2.8.0
+                                                                                              (BBDO 1.2.0).
 instance_id unsigned         integer          Instance ID.
 Since 2.8.0
                                                                                               (BBDO 1.2.0).
 ============================ ================ =============================================== =============